What is an apprenticeship?

 - work-based learning opportunities, which focus more on supplying interns with transferrable skills and experience for their CV rather than job-specific skills or formal qualifications

 - temporary, with no guarantee of employment on completion.

 What is the Supermums Apprenticeship programme and what will I learn?

 Supermums empowers Salesforce professionals to accelerate their Salesforce career with our range of courses, and we are delighted to deliver this formal qualification in partnership with Learning Curve Group and approved by the Institute for Apprenticeships and developed in partnership with the British Computing Society.

 The course will prepare you with the theory and practical skills within your workplace to become a qualified Level 4 Business Analyst over 18 months whilst also completing 2 further Salesforce Consultancy Certifications including Service Cloud and Sales Cloud or NPSP..

 A Level 4 qualification is aligned to the first year of a Batchelors Degree at University.

 Are you eligible for the Supermums Apprenticeship Programme?

 - Do you live in England?

-- Are you employed in a full time, permanent role?
+- Are you employed in a permanent role?